stefanielnz/P7_BatchEnsemble/README.md

 ## Experiments
 The deep neural networks used in this project are on the base of VGG11.
 The project implemented following experiments:
-- **BatchEnsemble with Parameter Testing**: Testing dependencies between alpha and gamma initiation and testing ensemble size depending on learning rate
+- **BatchEnsemble with Parameter Testing**: Test dependencies between alpha and gamma initiation and test ensemble size depending on learning rate
 - **Comparing Optimizers within Single Neural Network and BatchEnsemble**: Compare Adam, SGD and IVON optimizer within a single deep neural network to the usage of a BatchEnsemble
 - **Paramter Sharing within Neural Networks**: Explore parameter sharing between individual networks, between ensemble members and a combination of both